 Our Instant Oats are a perfect, fuss-free solution to packing them in — with 62g of carbs per serving.
 They’re milled Scottish oats in an ultra-fine powder, so can be mixed with water or milk for porridge, or just as easily added to your shakes and smoothies.

-Plus, they’re low in sugar, high in fibre, and have 11g of protein per serving too, which helps to grow and maintain muscle mass — just what you need to power your butterfly.
+Instant Oats are the ideal breakfast for eating before swimming for convenience.
+Plus, they’re low in sugar, high in fibre, and have 11g of protein per serving too, which helps to grow and maintain muscle mass — just what you need to power your butterfly stroke.

 Caffeine is a super-effective pre-workout ingredient that’s been shown to delay fatigue4 and allow athletes to train with more power, for longer.5 A study in the British Journal of Nutrition found that when a group of sprint swimmers were given caffeine before a 50m swim and a 45 second power test, they were faster and had a higher peak power than the group who were given a decaf placebo.6